 Pentagon Now Says 50 Troops — Not 34 — Suffered Brain Injuries In Iran Strike

-The number of U.S. service members diagnosed with traumatic brain injury (TBI) after Iranian missile attacks earlier this month has risen to 50 — up from the 34 reported last week.
-The Pentagon announced the increase Tuesday evening, noting that 32 of those 50 service members have already received treatment and returned to duty in Iraq.
+The number of U.S. service members diagnosed with traumatic brain injury after Iranian missile attacks earlier this month has risen to 50 — up from the 34 reported last week.
+The Pentagon announced the increase Tuesday evening and said 32 of those 50 service members have already received treatment and returned to duty in Iraq.

 The remaining 18 were sent to Germany for further evaluation.

 "The department is committed to delivering programs and services intended to lead to the best possible outcomes for our service members who suffer any injury," Lt.
 Col. Thomas Campbell, a Pentagon spokesperson, said in a statement.
-"As stated previously, this is a snap shot in time and numbers can change."
+"As stated previously, this is a snapshot in time and numbers can change."

 The uptick in reported injuries comes about three weeks after the Iranian attack, which targeted at least two Iraqi military bases housing U.S. personnel.
-The attack, itself a reprisal for the U.S. killing of a prominent Iranian commander, destroyed swaths of at least one of those bases — Ain al-Assad air base, northwest of Baghdad — but no U.S. or Iraqi service members were killed.
+The attack, itself a reprisal for the U.S. killing of a prominent Iranian commander, destroyed swaths of at least one of those bases — Ain al-Asad air base, northwest of Baghdad.
+No U.S. or Iraqi service members were killed.

 In fact, hours after the attack, President Trump announced that "no Americans were harmed."